ndew623/highsidekind/examples/deployment-with-db/README.md

 The manifests directory contains YAML to deploy these components in a kind cluster.

 Upon success, you should be able to navigate to the endpoint defined in the Service manifest with your web browser.

+The deployment should be accessible on port 30003 (the specified `nodePort` in the frontend manifest) on the machine running the cluster.